 Why is data (and its integrity) so important?

-The quality and reliability of data are described as data integrity.
-It is preserving and ensuring the precision and consistency of data over its life cycle.
-When you can trust the information at hand, business owners and executives can make suitable choices, which contributes to the overall success of the business.
+Data integrity refers to the quality and reliability of data, including the preservation, precision and consistency of data.
+When the information at hand is reliable, business owners and executives can make suitable choices, which contributes to the overall success of the business.

-In fact, everyday decisions are made using real-time data.
-It not only allows you to have a "pulse" on your business's efficiency in the marketplace but also on your competition.
-So having precise, reputable data available to examine when making crucial, short or long-term business choices is an important tool.
+In fact, the best everyday decisions are made using real-time data.
+This lets you have a pulse on your business's efficiency in the marketplace and on the performance of your competition.

 How to ensure data integrity

 Now that you understand why data integrity is so valuable for companies, it's time to learn how to achieve it.
-Let's begin by saying that the majority of big companies gather data through numerous approaches, such as the following:
+When stakeholders and executives are confident in their data, they can move forward more aggressively with plans and growth.

 - Back-end databases